Dingo

 Overview

-Every year the Northwestern University Baja team designs and builds a custom offroad vehicle as part of the Baja SAE national competition series.
+Every year, the Northwestern University Baja team designs and builds a custom offroad vehicle as part of the Baja SAE national collegiate competition series.
 The car is completely designed by students around a stock engine, and almost everything is made in-house at Northwestern University.

-The competition is centered around events, most notably a 4-hour endurance race designed to punish the vehicle.
-Other events include a Suspension course, a Maneuverability course, a Sled Pull, a Rock Climb, and a Hill Climb.
+The competition is centered around events aimed to test our vehicle.
+Most notably, a 4-hour endurance race punishes the car, forcing the team to be adaptable and solution-oriented in order to finish the race.
+Other events include a Suspension course, a Maneuverability course, a Sled Pull, a Rock Climb, and a Hill Climb, each testing a unique facet of the vehicle.

-Our team contains 70 students encompassing 5 subteams: Chassis, Electronics, Ergonomics, Powertrain, and Suspension.
+Our team consists of 70 students encompassing 5 subteams: Chassis, Electronics, Ergonomics, Powertrain, and Suspension.
 Each team has a lead, who all report to the Chief Engineer, Project Manager, and Manufacturing Lead.

 THe Car

-As the Chief Engineer, I was responsible for the overall design and execution of the vehicle.
-The car is built to withstand jumps, rocks, logs, tight corners; all during a four hour wheel-to-wheel endurance race against 75 other collegiate teams.
+As the Chief Engineer, I led the overall design and execution of the vehicle.
+The car is built to withstand jumps, rocks, logs, tight corners; all during a 4-hour wheel-to-wheel endurance race against 75 other collegiate teams.

 My goals for the car were: improved stability and maneuverability, better acceleration and torque, and improved serviceability.

-The subteam leads have their own goals and vision for their team, but I worked to ensure all five teams cooperated and integrated together.
+Each subteam has their own unique goals and requirements for their design, but I worked to ensure cohesion and integration across all 5 teams.

 Vehicle Integration

-I was responsible for creating and maintaining a full vehicle CAD assembly in Solidworks.
-This was meant to ensure subteam integration and rule compliance across the entire car.
+I was responsible for creating and maintaining a full vehicle CAD assembly in Solidworks, ensuring subteam integration and rule compliance across the entire car.
+The assembly contains 1200 components files including all fasteners, spacers, and tabs.

 Low Center of Gravity

-In order to increase stability, one goal was to lower the center of gravity (COG) as much as possible.
+In order to increase stability, one method was to lower the center of gravity (COG) as much as possible.
 The driver, which weighs 155lbs on average, weighs as much as the next two heaviest components, the engine and the frame, combined.
-By dropping the driver the floor, and routing the powertrain around them, we were able to drop the COG by an estimates 0.68in.
+By dropping the driver the floor, and routing the powertrain around them, we were able to drop the COG by an estimated 0.68in.

 Increased Suspension REsponsiveness